-Who doesn’t love those beautiful Hobby Lobby Knobs?
+Who doesn’t love those beautiful from Hobby Lobby knobs?
 One problem that I frequently run across when working with vintage furniture is that the holes in drawers are never the same.
 This creates a problem that can be fixed one of two ways.
 I’ll show you both.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.